The Bar-Steward Sons of Val Doonican discography: Moon-On-A-Stick Records

 The band have independently released all of their recorded output via their own label, Moon-On-A-Stick Records.
 The name of the label was derived from a comedy sketch by comedians Stewart Lee & Richard Herring in the second BBC television series of Fist Of Fun.

-Early Albums ('The Covers Years' 2007–2009)
+Early albums ('The Covers Years' 2007–2009)

 The band have independently released several studio albums.
 Almost all of the artwork for the front covers of the band’s studio albums are pastiches of classic album covers, created by Scott Doonican.

 The first two studio releases contained cover versions played on folk instruments.

 For Those About To Rock...
 But Gently

-Released in 2007, the band's debut album is a collection of rock cover versions played on folk instruments, including recordings from their 2006 debut EP, BBC Radio Sheffield interviews and a live set from Sheffield City Hall.
+Released in 2007, the band's debut album is a collection of rock cover versions played on folk instruments, including recordings from their 2006 debut EP, BBC Radio Sheffield interviews and a live set from Sheffield City Hall (where the band supported Norma Waterson and Eliza Carthy with The Gift Band).
 Typical of the band's D.I.Y. ethos, it was released independently on CD-R discs burned from Scott Doonican's home laptop computer.
 The cover artwork is a pastiche of For Those About To Rock by AC/DC.